taylordotfish/pyrcb/README.md

 `listen_async(callback=None)`
 Listens for incoming messages on a separate thread, calling events when appropriate.
-This method is non-blocking and calls the optional method `callback` when connection to the IRC server is lost.
+This method is non-blocking and calls the optional function `callback` when connection to the IRC server is lost.